private-compute-infra-toolkit/hats/client/README.md

 For example, scripts and code to run and launch oak containers.

-## Launch Oak containers system with KV server using SEV-SNP and QEMU
+## Launch Oak containers system with KV server using SEV-SNP and QEMU {#build-basic}

 Note: this setup is based on AMD's
 [V15 patch](https://lore.kernel.org/kvm/20240502231140.GC13783@ls.amr.corp.intel.com/T/).